simonox/MockIt/README.md

 The structure of this project is follows:

  - mockit: sources and tests of the core library
+ - mockit-java-api: sources and tests of the Java interface
  - mockit-daemon: stand alone application running the **MockIt Agent**
  - mockit-tool: command line tool to manage the daemons
  - demos: a collection of demo projects